Angelo Niculescu: First and second spell at Dinamo

 Niculescu started coaching in 1952 at Dinamo București's junior center.
-One year later he became the head coach of the senior squad which he helped to win their first Divizia A title in 1955.
-He also reached the 1954 Cupa României final which was lost with 2–0 to Metalul Reșița.
-He led the team in the first European match of a Romanian team in the 1956–57 European Cup in the 3–1 victory against Galatasaray, helping Dinamo reach the next phase of the competition where they were eliminated by CDNA Sofia.
+One year later, he became the head coach of the senior squad, helping them reach the 1954 Cupa României final which was lost 2–0 to Metalul Reșița.
+Afterwards, he led Dinamo to win its first Divizia A title in 1955.
+He guided the team in the first European match of a Romanian team in the 1956–57 European Cup in the 3–1 victory against Galatasaray, helping Dinamo reach the next phase of the competition where they were eliminated by CDNA Sofia.
 Niculescu left Dinamo in 1957 and had two short experiences at Steaua București and Tractorul Brașov.
 Subsequently, he returned to Dinamo in 1964, helping the club win another Divizia A title in the 1964–65 season.
-He has a total of 16 matches in European competitions, all with The Red Dogs, resulting in 10 victories and 6 losses.
+During the 1965–66 season, Niculescu co-coached the team alongside Traian Ionescu.
+He has a total of 16 matches in European competitions with The Red Dogs, resulting in 10 victories and 6 losses.
 One of his most important European victories was the historical 2–1 over Helenio Herrera's Inter Milan in the 1965–66 European Cup edition, the Italians being the winners of the previous two seasons of the competition.
 Niculescu said after the game:"I am happy that Herrera's "concrete" was broken by the movement on the field of our players.
 With fair refereeing we would have won even more clearly".
 However, they lost the second leg with 2–0.